 On top of that, many seekers of ancient wisdom reveal that ancient folks used magic to achieve higher states of consciousness that enabled them to understand and contact the spirit world.

 Despite the benefits of magic, the church, under King Edgar, created the Canon Law, which banned magic and ordered the killing of individuals who wrote or owned magical texts.

-After banning magic in Europe, the church proceeded to discourage it in other cultures, while it paved the way for colonization.
-For instance, it brainwashed African cultures by making them believe that their lives would be better if they abandoned magical practices and embraced Christianity.
+After banning magic in Europe, the church proceeded to discourage it in other continents while it paved the way for colonization.
+For instance, it brainwashed African cultures into believing that their lives would be better if they abandoned magical practices and embraced Christianity.
 Together with the colonial government, it encouraged Africans to kill magicians, claiming they were witches.

 At first, I supported the church and the government for eradicating magic because I believed it was only used for witchcraft.
-However, after researching extensively on ancient secret history, I realized that magic enabled people to acquire spiritual powers, and the Church and the government banned it because it wanted to control people.
+However, after researching extensively on ancient secret history, I realized that magic made people powerful, and the Church and the government banned it because it wanted to control people.

 The church and the government noticed the impossibility of controlling people who practiced magic because they accessed higher forms of intelligence and possessed many powers that prevented them from needing a government to take care of them or a church to help them rise to higher states of consciousness.
 Also, since magic reminded people of the existence of higher powers other than the government and the church, it made it hard for the church and government to control them.

-However, despite the banning of magic in the early ages, our free modern society allows people to perform magical practices.
-Therefore, instead of ignoring this ancient practice, we must realize that we now have the opportunity to study it, and realize our divinity or ability to manipulate reality.
+However, despite the banning of magic in the early ages, modern society allows people to perform magical practices.
+Therefore, instead of ignoring this ancient practice, we must realize that we now have the opportunity to study it, and realize our divinity and ability to manipulate reality.